languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     about text which is actually correct

 TODO:
+ -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
  -load (language-specific) abbreviations from external file -OpenOffice.org: make the dialog modal
  -GUI: put nice icon in window corner (currently works only if resource/TrayIcon.png